 Last time I wrote about the Timed Email Organizer, when the new automatic reply and auto forward actions were added.
 Shortly after the article was published, a customer called wanting to know how to create a rule that would move the email to a folder if the To field held a particular address.
 We filled out the rule together and then he remarked “Ok, now I’ll just wait until an email arrives with that To address then look in the folder to make sure it’s working.”
 I said “Hold on, why don’t you just run the rule as a test?”
-He didn’t know what I was talking about and so I showed him – just like I’ll show you now.
+He didn’t know what I was talking about and so I showed him how to create and test rules in Outlook – just like I’ll show you now.

 Create the Rule

 When you create a rule in the Timed Email Organizer, wouldn’t it be nice if you could test the rule to see which emails it would affect if it runs, but not actually run anything?
 That’s what the Test rules feature is all about.
 You simply select one or more rules from the main grid and click the Test button.